hypership/geo/README.md

 ### Octocube

-aps 3D coordinates in a cube, divided in 8 sections.
+Maps 3D coordinates into a cube, divided in 8 sections.

 Each section is called sector, numbered from 1 to 8: